prof-rossetti/georgetown-opim-557-201810/notes/information-systems/code-simplification.md

 # Refactoring

 The term **refactoring** refers to a process of simplifying a system's source code with the goal of removing duplication.
-During the refactoring process, developers strive to adhere to the "DRY" principle, which stands for "Don't Repeat Yourself", as well as the "Single Responsibility Principle".
+During the refactoring process, developers strive to adhere to the **DRY Principle** (which stands for "Don't Repeat Yourself"), as well as the **Single Responsibility Principle** (which says each module, class, or function of a program should have one and only one job, i.e. one logical responsibility).

 ## Benefits of Refactoring